 Ahead of Sunday’s snap vote, both front-runners are vowing to stay in the eurozone – and that means continued austerity.

 He had to agree to the eurozone bailout despite the fact that 61 percent of Greek voters in a July referendum overwhelmingly voted against an earlier offer that insisted on austerity measures.

 The bailout Tsipras agreed to, which kept Greece in the eurozone, was widely seen as more severe than the original offer and included new taxes and spending cuts.

-In January Syriza won the general election with 36.34 percent of the vote, followed by the New Democracy bloc at 27.81 percent.
+In January, Syriza won the general elections with 36.34 percent of the vote, followed by the New Democracy bloc at 27.81 percent.
 The left-wing party had formed a coalition with the Independent Greeks.